 The information collected will fill essential knowledge gaps about interactions of under- and above-ground environmental processes and their responses to disturbance and change.
 These interactions determine the sustainability of food, clean water, mineral resources and Australian ecosystems, and cannot be studied with existing environmental infrastructure.

 The funding will also support the development of a robust, long-term strategy for more effective and collaborative Critical Zone science, helping catalyse Critical Zone science in Australia and joining a burgeoning international movement.

 Collaboration and co-location

-The Australian CZO network (OZCZO) will be collaboratively developed and managed by a team of researchers from the University of Western Australia, the University of Adelaide, the University of the Sunshine Coast, University Technology Sydney, and the University of New South Wales.
+The Australian CZO network (OZCZO) will be collaboratively developed and managed by a team of researchers from the University of Western Australia, the University of Adelaide, the University of the Sunshine Coast, James Cook University and the University of New South Wales.

 The NCRIS-funded national research infrastructure projects of TERN, AuScope and Groundwater will also play leading roles in building and operating the network’s monitoring infrastructure.
 TERN is not only associated with six of the ten CZO sites and data but will also make OZCZO data openly available via the TERN data portal.

 The initiative adds critical monitoring capabilities missing from existing observation networks, like NCRIS-enabled TERN and the SmartSat CRC’s Earth Monitoring Capability, including soil dynamics, root zones and hydro- and biomantles; and integrated processes between the above- and below-ground components of the Critical Zone.

 Illustration of OZCZO below-ground and terrestrial CZ observational instrumentation.
 The mix of pre-existing and new instrumentation shown here is applicable to the OZCZO core sites that are also TERN sites (Fletcherview and Calperum).